RichardLi88/Notes/FIT3159/Applied/Applied 1.md

 	- causes output to spike to $1$ for a period due to delay in inverter converting $A$ to $\overline A$.
 - hence as more logic gates that are added, the more gate delay there is and it needs to be accounted for to ensure when you are reading the output it is stable.
 #### Question 6
-AMD Ryzen AI 365 series
+AMD Ryzen AI series (Strix/Strix Halo)
+New Feature: Neural Processing Units (NPUs)
-- has 50 Neural Processing Units
+- has 50 NPUs which is unique to the newer gen AI CPUs
-- Specialized processor designed to accelerate neural network processing
+- NPUs are designed to accelerate neural network processing
+- they process large amounts of data in parallel (trillions of operations per second)
-- enables faster and more efficient handling of AI tasks than traditional CPU's and GPU's
+- enables faster and more efficient handling for AI tasks
 - optimised for lower power consumption
-- AMD claims that its XDNA2 NPU has five times more compute capacity and twice the power efficiency compared to the previous generation
+- can free up CPU and GPU for other tasks boosting overall system performance
 - enables for faster matrix multiplication